 Government grants represent primarily subsidies received from PRC governments for operating a business in their jurisdictions and in compliance with specific policies promoted by the government authorities.
 YS Group's PRC-based subsidiaries received specific subsidies and other subsidies from certain local governments.
 Specific subsidies are subsidies the local government has set certain conditions for the subsidies.
 Other subsidies are subsidies the local government has not set any conditions and are not tied to future trends or performance of YS Group, receipt of such subsidy is not contingent upon any further actions or performance of YS Group and the amounts do not have to be refunded under any circumstances.
-Specific subsidies are recognized as deferred government grants upon receipt and are recognized as other income upon receipt as further performance by YS Group is not required.
+Specific subsidies are recorded as deferred government grants upon receipt and are recognized as government grants recognized in income when the conditions are met.
+Other subsidies are recognized as other income upon receipt as further performance by YS Group is not required.